courage center multicultural counseling and therapy for women, immigrants and bipoc

 Hello and thanks for taking time to read about me.
 I am a queer, Ghanaian-American, multicultural mental health therapist/licensed professional counselor in Colorado.
 I am a warrior, creator and a healer.
 I am also a mother, sister and a wife to some very amazing people in my life.

 As a young immigrant girl, I struggled with confidence related to the different cultures around me including my native Ghana, my family culture in America and the culture of mainstream America.
-I came on this career to understand the traumas of growing up in such a context, and find healing
+I came on this career to understand the traumas of growing up in such a context, and to find healing

 As a therapist, create a culture of healing to meet the unique needs of each client.
 Specifically, my clients find healing with themselves and others as they gain clarity, form authentic connections and foster resilience.